-Although most positions require only an associate degree, students should consult with the Grand Rapids Community college Juvenile Services Program Coordinator concerning degree requirements for specific jobs.
+Although most positions require only an associate degree, students should consult with the Grand Rapids Community College Juvenile Services Program Coordinator, Lynnell Talbert, concerning degree requirements for specific jobs.

-Courses may be taken in any order as long as all requirements [including prerequisites] are met.
+Juvenile Services (Plan Code 153) courses may be taken in any order as long as all requirements (including prerequisites) are met.

 Employment within the Criminal Justice field may be delayed or denied depending on a history of convictions involving felonies, misdemeanors, and/or involving controlled substances.